Up to 8

 The short Inca Trail to Machu Picchu 2 days is the best short trek to Machu Picchu.
-You sitll get to experience the beauty and the mystery of arriving to Machu Picchu through the Sun Gate.
+You still get to experience the beauty and the mystery of arriving at Machu Picchu through the Sun Gate.
 The 2 day trek still offers a combination of Inca ruins, magnificent mountains, exotic vegetation and extraordinary ecological variety.
-The trekker gets the undescribable experience of entering Machu Picchu Citadel on the same trail just like the Incas did bfore them and experience the unforgettable views of Machu Picchu, ending at the magnificent wonder of the world of Machu Picchu Citadel.
+The trekker gets the undescribable experience of entering Machu Picchu Citadel on the same trail the Incas did before them and experience the unforgettable views of the mountain peaks around Machu Picchu and passing different archeological sites that played a variety of important roles during the height of the reign of the Incas, ending at the magnificent wonder of the world, Machu Picchu Citadel.

 THE SHORT INCA TRAIL TO MACHU PICCHU 2 DAYS IS ALMOST ALWAYS AVAILABLE !

-With the day ahead, we leave our hotel early to take the shuttle bus at 5:30am for the journey up to the Machu Picchu ruins, just in time for sunrise.
+With an exciting day ahead, we leave our hotel early to take the shuttle bus at 5:30am for the journey up to the Machu Picchu ruins, just in time for the sunrise over the Citadel.
 Upon arrival our professional guide will provide a 3.5 hour guided tour which will make the history around this mysterious and charming ruin come alive.
-After that you will have plenty of time for further exploring, taking photos and and climbing Huayna Picchu Mountain, Machu Picchu Mountain (need to be booked in advance), before you return to Aguas Calientes.
-In the afternoon we take the 4:22pm Expedition train to Ollantaytambo with a private van connection to Cusco, arriving at your hotel in the evening at about 8pm.
+After that you will have plenty of time for further exploring, taking photos and and climbing Huayna Picchu Mountain or Machu Picchu Mountain if you choose (needs to be booked in advance), before you return to Aguas Calientes.
+In the afternoon we take the 4:22pm Expedition train to Ollantaytambo with a private van connection to Cusco, arriving at your hotel in the evening at around 8pm.

-Your entrance for Machu Picchu is the first session for 6am to 12pm.
+Your entrance into Machu Picchu is the first session for 6am to 12pm.
 If you hike Huayna Picchu or Machu Picchu Mountains you receive 2 hours extra at Machu Picchu.

-“Please read carefully the following information; it will help you answer all of your questions about our services and aout the Inca Trail to Machu Picchu 2 days”
+“Please read the following information carefully; it will help you answer all of your questions about our services and aout the Inca Trail to Machu Picchu 2 days”

 You will be welcomed at Cusco airport and taken to your hotel, please ensure that you inform us of your full flight details at least 14 days prior to your trek.
 Look out for our representative holding an orange board INCA TRAIL HIKE at the arrival terminal.
 You must exit the terminal in order to find our representative (they cannot enter inside) It can be done on any date that is best suited to you!